Subaru-PFS/drp_doc/design/functionalModules.rst

 with the flux in fiber :math:`i` as a function of position, :math:`(x, y)`;
 and :math:`f_j(i, x, y)` is the :math:`j`-th input image.

-The final product is the combined master flat.
+The final product is the combined master flat image.

 * Input datasets: